gbuzogany/docker-nginx-php-mysql/README.md

 You can handle the containers either by the `CONTAINER ID` or `NAME`.

 To stop a container:
 `docker stop 8262bf671d8f`
-is equivalent to:
+The command has the same effect as:
 `docker stop docker-nginx-php-mysql-master_web_1`

 To restart a container:
 `docker restart 8262bf671d8f`

 To list all containers (even stopped ones):
 `docker ps -a`

 To remove a container (after stopping it):
 `docker rm 8262bf671d8f`

 ## Starting and stopping
 To start the containers again, run the following command from the project folder:
 `docker-compose up -d`

 To stop the containers:
 `docker-compose stop`

 To destroy the containers:
 `docker-compose down`